porthd/mysearch/README.md

 (I trust in googles translations)
+The development ist still in progress.
+The Seach-request won't work currently (1.1.2022).

 # mysearch - a personal search index for surfing history
 ## Foreword
 The project is under development.
 If something doesn't work, please don't hesitate to publish it in the issue on Github for this project porthd / mysearch